 (1) $74,530,000 to the small issue pool;

-(2) $122,060,000 to the housing pool, of which 31 percent of the adjusted allocation is reserved until the last Monday in July for single-family housing programs;
+(2) $122,060,000 to the housing pool, of which 27 percent of the adjusted allocation is reserved until the last Monday in June each year until 2021 for single-family housing programs, after which 31 percent of the adjusted allocation is reserved until the last Monday in June for single-family programs;

 (3) $12,750,000 to the public facilities pool; and